Restaurant Menu Photo SOP: The 90-Minute Shoot → Enhance → Publish Workflow

 Examples:

-This makes future updates easy because you can see what is outdated at a glance.
+This makes future updates easy: you can see what’s outdated at a glance.

 - Weekly: specials and limited-time items